GonzaloManoukian/jwt-auth-login/README.md

 ---
 ### Road-map

+* Use TypeScript in API
 * Implement logout method
+* Add Tests
 * Create React app
 * Deploy project to make it available for testing
 * Add token expiration and refresh token